akhan-msft/aks-day2/docs/modules/Module2/custom-workloads.md

 nav_order: 3
 ---

-## Scraping metrics from Custom Workloads
+## Scraping metrics from Custom Applications

 By default, managed prometheus only scrapes certain core Kubernetes metrics only such as node and other, in order to measure metrics from a specific workload or other core control plane elements, you need to modify the config map for prometheus

-## Changes required to support scraping for a speccific application/container
+## Changes required to support scraping for a specific application/container

-1. Modify the application to expose Prometheus metrics via an HTTP endpoint, most runtime support Prometheus client libraries to enable this seamlessly
+1. Modify the application to expose Prometheus metrics via an HTTP endpoint, most popular development runtime support Prometheus client libraries to enable this easily.

-2. Modify the deployment.yaml for the application workload and include the required annotations, the following is an example of an application that exposes its metrics at /actuator/prometheus endpoint on port 80
+2. Modify the deployment.yaml for the application workload and include the required annotations, the following is an example of an application that exposes its metrics at **/actuator/prometheus** endpoint on port 80.

     ```
    annotations: